Urgent Care or ER?

 You’re sick.
 You need medicine.
 And you have zero chance of seeing your doctor today.
 Now what?

 We’ve all been there: what starts as a tiny cough Monday morning has turned into a full-blown fever, headache, and sore throat by Tuesday afternoon.
-You know you need to see a doctor, but your primary care provider is booked through Thursday, and you need to be better in time for a meeting on Friday.
-Should you head to the ER?
-Urgent care?
-What about one of those newfangled “standalone ERs” popping up everywhere?
+You know you need to see a doctor, but your primary care provider is booked and you need to be better in time for a meeting on Friday.
+Should you head to an urgent care or ER?
 In your flu-addled state, it’s hard enough to stay hydrated and vertical, much less run a cost-benefit analysis.

 We know it can be hard to decide which option is best — and most cost-effective — for a given ailment.
 However, armed with knowledge, statistics, and, when necessary, ibuprofen, you can make the right decision, get to the right establishment, and receive the right level of care.

 Urgent Care Centers